Compressed Natural Gas (CNG) & Propane Fleet Maintenance Facilities

 For a look at a dangerous CNG bus incident, check out the YouTube link below:

-CNG and propane fleets also generate nitrogen dioxide (NO2) and carbon monoxide (CO) when operating.
-However, the presence of large quantities of flammable gases, stored under high pressure within each vehicle creates an additional Gas Detection requirement in order to protect the facility and its occupants from an explosive situation.
+CNG fleet vehicles and propane fleets also generate nitrogen dioxide (NO2) and carbon monoxide (CO) when operating.
+However, the presence of large quantities of flammable gases, stored under high pressure within each vehicle creates additional propane and CNG detection requirements in order to protect the facility and its occupants from an explosive situation.

 Understanding the actual clean energy fuel adopted is critical to sensor selection and placement.
 CNG is lighter than air and Propane is heavier.
 The large spaces involved create ventilation dead zones where leaking gases can accumulate.
 Smoke testing can help identify trouble spots.

-Gas and Vapor Detection systems are critical in fleet maintenance facilities to keep drivers and other employees safe from CNG and Propane leaks that could result in fires and possible explosion – threatening employees, the buses and even, the facility.
+Gas and Vapor Detection systems are critical in a fleet maintenance facility to keep drivers and other employees safe from CNG and Propane leaks that could result in fires and possible explosion – threatening employees, the buses and even, the facility.

 Watch for an informative new Case Study soon